wpkndrxx/Theory-of-National-Syndical-Juche-Anarcho-Capitalism-/README.md

 I spent the last few day writing a short theoretical essay exploring whether three seemingly incompatible ideologies (Juche, National Syndicalism and Anarcho-Capitalism) could be combined into a single internally consistent hypothetical model.
 This is purely a thought experiment, not political advocacy.
 I'd be interested in constructive criticism and discussion.
 Here i uploaded both versions, one in Czech (original) and one in English (translated via xAI-Grok).
+If you wanna give some donate my Ko-fi page is on my profile